New Orbea Gain e-road bike boasts "massive" battery range and a "natural ride" feel

 Achieving a natural riding experience isn’t just about how the power is delivered however.
 It’s also about how it sounds.
 Orbea says its tuned motors are “virtually inaudible when riding”.
 Combined with its low weight - the X20 weighs just 1,399 grams - frictionless pedalling and stiff frameset, means the Gain, according to Orbea, rides and feels just like a regular road bike when the motor isn’t in use.

-The choice of the hub motor is interesting, given the recent popularity of TQ’s bottom bracket HPR-50 motor, used on slick-looking e-road bikes from Trek (opens in new tab), Scott (opens in new tab) and BMC (opens in new tab).
+The choice of the hub motor is interesting, given the recent popularity of TQ’s bottom bracket HPR-50 motor, used on slick-looking e-road bikes from Trek, Scott and BMC.
 Orbea’s decision to opt for the Mahle motor it seems was governed, in parts at least, by a desire to keep the bottom bracket area as stiff as possible, replicating its regular road bikes.
 Presumably this is another component of its desire to make the Gain feel as natural as possible.

 The Mahle rear hub motor is powered by a 350WH battery that’s concealed neatly in the frame’s down tube and accessed via the bottom bracket area.
 It’s a noticeable upgrade from the previous Gain bikes, 100 extra watt hours to be precise.
 Orbea says the increased battery size doesn't mean a heavier bike, thanks to weight savings made elsewhere.